-24.8 Approaching the Historic Preservation Commission
+25.8 Approaching the Commission for the Arts

 Once a meeting is called to order, no member of the public shall enter the area between the Commission and public seating without an invitation from the Chairperson.
 Members of the public may enter the area before and after the meeting, and during a recess, for the purpose of interacting with the individual Commission Members and City staff.